 Forage spatial distribution, extent, abundance and availability Location, hectares, and forage biomass Sufficient number of locations, area of suitable habitat and available forage biomass to support the population target Cormorant diet consists predominantly of small benthic and pelagic fish captured by pursuit diving, typically over shallow (<10m) freshwater, estuarine and marine environments (Grémillet et al., 1998; Hatch et al., 2020).
-Perch Perca fluviatilis , Roach Rutilus rutilus , Pike Esox lucius , salmonids, and trout were determined to be the main diet of Cormorant at Silver Island, a freshwater colony in Lough Derg (Tierney et al., 2011).
-Woodward et al. (2019) reviewed the foraging ranges of seabird species and provide estimates (i.e. overall mean; mean of maximum distances across all studies; and maximum distance recorded) of Cormorant foraging ranges from the nest site during the breeding season, which are 7km, 26km, and 35km respectively (see Power et al., 2021) Disturbance at the breeding site Intensity, frequency, timing and duration Disturbance occurs at levels that do not significantly impact on birds at the breeding site Disturbance events at the nest site/breeding colony level can result in a reduction of overall productivity and even lead to the abandonment of the breeding colony.
+Based on analysis of 255 diet samples from five sites across Ireland, Tierney et al. (2011) noted Ballan Wrasse Labrus bergylta to be the most important forage species in terms of frequency, followed by Perch Perca fluviatilis and Roach Rutilus rutilus , with less frequent records of salmonids and European Eel Anguilla anguilla .
+Across all sites, 61% of the identifiable prey items were marine species.
+Woodward et al. (2019) reviewed the foraging ranges of seabird species and provide estimates (i.e. overall mean; mean of maximum distance recorded) of Cormorant foraging ranges from the nest site during the breeding season, which are 7km, 26km, and 35km respectively (see Power et al., 2021) Disturbance at the breeding site Intensity, frequency, timing and duration Disturbance occurs at levels that do not significantly impact on birds at the breeding site Disturbance events at the nest site/breeding colony level can result in a reduction of overall productivity and even lead to the abandonment of the breeding colony.
 The impact of any significant disturbance (direct or indirect) to the breeding population will ultimately affect the achievement of targets for population size and/or spatial distribution.
-Disturbance contributes to increased energetic expenditure which can result in increased likelihood of mortality or reduced fitness (if energy expenditure is greater than energy gain) and, in turn, negatively impact population trends.
+Disturbance contributes to increased energetic expenditure, which can result in increased likelihood of mortality or reduced fitness (if energy expenditure is greater than energy gain) and, in turn, negatively impact population trends.
 Factors such as intensity, frequency, timing and duration of a (direct or indirect) disturbance source must be taken into account to determine the potential impact upon the targets for population size and spatial distribution Disturbance at areas ecologically connected to the colony Intensity, frequency, timing and duration Disturbance occurs at levels that do not significantly impact on breeding population Seabird species can make extensive use of the marine waters adjacent to their breeding colonies for non site-specific maintenance behaviours (e.g. courtship, bathing, preening) as defined in McSorley et al. (2003).
 Additionally, some species may engage in maintenance behaviours outside of the breeding colony but not in the water.
 Cormorant, after long periods in the water, may stand in areas away from the colony and engage in a behaviour known as wing-spreading.
 The main purpose of this behaviour is to dry plumage (Hatch et al., 2020) and may occur on sandbanks and small rocks and islets Barriers to connectivity Number, location, shape, and area (ha) Barriers do not significantly impact the population's access to the SPA or other ecologically important sites outside the SPA Seabirds, particularly during the breeding season, require regular and efficient access to marine waters ecologically connected to the colony in order to forage as well as to engage in other maintenance behaviours.
 Based on several studies, Woodward et al. (2019) provide estimates (i.e. overall mean; mean of maximum distances across all studies; and maximum distance recorded) of Cormorant foraging ranges from the nest site during the breeding season, which are 7km, 26km, and 35km respectively (see Power et al., 2021)